patrickhill/hellohill-astro/src/pages/casestudies/zenti.md

 <ContentCard>
 <p>
-My biggest problem with the existing mediation apps was the focus on beginners.
+My biggest problem with the existing mediation market was the flood of distractions.
+The apps had content feeds, tutorials, social media, events, and other features that I cared nothing about.
+I also struggled with the focus on beginners.
 They simplified the timer so much that you couldn’t dial in specific settings.
-At the same time they flooded their apps with distractions like content feeds, tutorials, social media, and other features that I cared nothing about.
 </p>
 <div class="space-y-16">
 <h3>What was available:</h3>